sainikhith/sainikhith.github.io/_posts/2024-01-28-Customer-Segmentation-K-Means.md

 # Data Overview  <a name="data-overview"></a>

-We are primarily looking to discover segments of customers based on their transactions within *food* based product areas so we will need to only select those.
+We are primarily looking to discover segments of customers based on their transactions within *food-based* product areas so we will need to only select those.

 In the code below, we:

-* Import the required python packages & libraries
+* Import the required Python packages & libraries
 * Import the tables from the database
 * Merge the tables to tag on *product_area_name* which only exists in the *product_areas* table
 * Drop the non-food categories